 - We must voice our own opinions and say what we feel when we need to;

 - It’s important for us to make our own mistakes; we need to be allowed to make them;

 - We all have a right to say no to taking on responsibility for someone else if that someone else is capable of being responsible for themselves;

 - We’re entitled to have our own thoughts and opinions;

 - We have a right to say no if what we’re being asked isn’t what we want to do;

-- We shouldn’t have to seek approval of others to be able to live our lives;
+- We shouldn’t have to seek approval of others in order to live our lives;

-- Others will always have an opinion, but it’s up to us to have our own opinion and not allow others to dictate the way they see us.
+- Others will always have their opinions, but it’s up to us to have our own opinion and not allow others to dictate the way they see us.